codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-03-mh8.md

 - The transaction should fail if the watched key was modified before the execution of `EXEC`.

 - It is not enough to check the equality of values of watched keys at the time of `WATCH` and `EXEC`.
-If the watched key was modified, it should be marked as modified, even if its value was restored to its original value.
+If the watched key was *touched*, it should be marked as modified, even if its value was restored to its original value.